Events, Recent & Forthcoming

 Sat, July 5, 8.00pm – Dwell at Ledbury Poetry Festival, Community Hall, Ledbury, Herefordshire HR8 2AE.
 Tickets on sale.

-Mon, July 14, 7.30pm – An Evening with Simon Armitage, New Theatre Royal Portsmouth, PO1 2DD.
+Mon, July 14, 7.30pm – Simon Armitage in Portsmouth, New Theatre Royal, PO1 2DD.
 Tickets on sale.

 Fri, Aug 8, 9.00pm – Proms 2025: 100 Years of the Shipping Forecast.
 The Proms celebrates the centenary of the Shipping Forecast with presenters from Radio 4’s Continuity team, music inspired by the oceans and the elements, and a new work by Poet Laureate Simon Armitage and his group LYR.
 Ulster Hall, 34 Bedford St, Belfast BT2 7FF.
-Booking open on May 17.
+Booking open from May 17.

 Tues, Sept 30, 8.00pm – Cabaret Voltaire: Simon Armitage in Bruton, St. Mary’s Church, Bruton, Somerset, BA10 0EB.
 Tickets on sale.